 Obtain a letter on your high school letterhead from a teacher, counselor or principal who will describe what accommodations are appropriate for you.
 Please also include your address and telephone number, which site you wish to test at, as well as what campus you plan to attend in the fall (i.e. University of Wisconsin-Eau Claire.)

 Send this information to:

 Center for Placement Testing

 1025 West Johnson Street

 Students should be aware that acceptance to UW-Eau Claire does not guarantee acceptance into the program of choice.
 This is true of most colleges and universities.
 In selecting a university the student should give careful consideration to the requirements stated in the current catalog for the program of study s/he wishes to pursue.
 For example, at the University of Wisconsin-Eau Claire there are specific requirements for admission into programs including business, nursing, education and social work.
 In addition, since many programs admit a limited number of students, meeting the minimum requirements does not guarantee that a student will be admitted to the program.

-Please feel free to contact Services for Students with Disabilities for additional information or answers to any specific questions you may have or to request additional information.
+Please click Services for Students with Disabilities to send an email to answer any specific questions you may have or to request additional information.